 Immigration law and criminal law issues often overlap.
 It is important to consult an attorney with substantial experience in both areas to ensure your case is handled skillfully and competently.

-The seasoned attorneys of Law Office of Rochelle S. Berliner strongly represent individuals in criminal law and immigration matters, including employment-based immigration, family-based immigration, and removal defense.
+The seasoned attorneys of Law Office strongly represent individuals in criminal law and immigration matters, including employment-based immigration, family-based immigration, and removal defense.

-Contact Law Office of Rochelle S. Berliner at 718-261-5600 or submit an online form to schedule a confidential appointment.
+Contact Law Office at or submit an online form to schedule a confidential appointment.